Apply to Be a Model PLC

 Evidence of a Commitment to Learning for All Students

-Collaborative teams of teachers have clarified the specific proficiency standards students must achieve on each skill and the criteria they will use in assessing each student's proficiency.
+Collaborative teams of teachers have clarified the specific proficiency standards students must achieve on each essential standard and the criteria they will use in assessing each student's proficiency.
 They have practiced applying the criteria to ensure consistent, reliable assessment of student learning.
 They help students understand the criteria and students use the criteria to monitor their own learning.

 The school has a process for carefully monitoring each student's learning on an ongoing basis.
 This frequent monitoring of student learning includes common assessments created by the collaborative team of teachers responsible for the same group of students.